Quantum complexity in gravity, quantum field theory, and quantum information science

 \section{Paradigms for complexity I: Nielsen complexity}

-As mentioned in the previous section, one can define two notions of complexity for a unitary operator: exact and approximate.
+As discussed in the previous section, one can define two notions of complexity for a unitary operator: exact and approximate.
 Each notion has a downside.
 For starters, exact complexity can behave counterintuitively.
 For example, a unitary close to the identity can have a large complexity as obtaining it exactly might require fine tuned combination of very many gates.
-Meanwhile, approximate complexity involves a tolerance, which may seem arbitrary.
+On the other hand, approximate complexity involves a tolerance, which may seem arbitrary.
 One can resolve both issues by defining complexity in terms of a continuous quantity.